wahreus/noughts-and-crosses/README.md

 ## Architecture

 Users access the game through CloudFront, which serves the static frontend from a private S3 bucket.
-The bucket is not publicly accessible directly; access is restricted through Origin Access Control.
+The bucket is not publicly accessible directly, access is restricted through Origin Access Control.
 Game statistics are handled separately by a small serverless backend.
 The frontend sends requests to API Gateway, which invokes a Lambda function.
 The function reads and updates statistics stored in DynamoDB.

 An overview of the AWS services used is shown in Figure 2.